pivot-access-ltd/bma-offline-docs/src/about-networking.md

 <a href="#heading--address-resolution"><h4 id="heading--address-resolution">Address resolution</h4></a>

 Address resolution is what we call the process of mapping between IP addresses and MAC addresses.
 It's done with something called ARP, which stands for "Address Resolution Protocol".
 Oddly enough, ARP takes on a life of its own, so you may hear it discussed in unusual ways.
-Some people call it "the ARP", others speak of "arpd" (the ARP daemon), although if you look at [the man page for arpd](https://linux.die.net/man/8/arpd), you'll see those characterizations are not precisely correct.
+Some people call it "the ARP", others speak of "arpd" (the ARP daemon), although if you look at [the man page for arpd](https://linux.die.net/man/8/arpd), you'll see those characterisations are not precisely correct.

 A frequent question is, "Where does ARP take place?"
 Maybe the better question is, "Where is ARP implemented?"
 As always with Internet-related things, the answer can vary, but normally, ARP is implemented as part of the embedded code in the NIC.
 Technically, this means that ARP operates at Layer 2.
 More often, you'll see vendors hedge their bets on this, with phrases such as "operates below the Network Layer", as in [this explanation](https://support.hpe.com/hpesc/public/docDisplay?docId=emr_na-c00686597#:~:text=ARP%20is%20a%20protocol%20used,network%20and%20OSI%20link%20layer).